CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 * an `AngularSeparationDetector`, which is triggered when angular separation between satellite and some beacon as seen by an observer goes below a threshold.
 The beacon is typically the Sun, the observer is typically a ground station
+* an `AngularSeparationFromSatelliteDetector`, which is triggered when two moving objects come close to each other, as seen from spacecraft
+* a `FunctionalDetector`, which is triggered according to a user-supplied function, which can be a simple lambda-expression
+* a `GroundAtNightDetector`, which is triggered when at civil, nautical or astronomical down/dusk times (this is mainly useful for scheduling optical measurements from ground telescopes)
+* a `HaloXZPlaneCrossingDetector`, which is triggered when a spacecraft on a halo orbit crosses the XZ plane
+* an `IntersatDirectViewDetector`, which is triggered when two spacecraft are in direct view, i.e. when the central body limb does not obstruct view
+* a `MagneticFieldDetector`, which is triggered when South-Atlantic anomaly frontier is crossed
+* a `ParameterDrivenDateIntervalDetector`, which is triggered at time interval boundaries, with the additional feature that these boundaries can be offset thanks to parameter drivers

 An `EventShifter` is also provided in order to slightly shift the events occurrences times.
 A typical use case is for handling operational delays before or after some physical event